colinSchofield/Questions-Service/README.md

 The second will run the console application, allowing you to connect locally to the application, should you wish, with your [browser](http://localhost:8080/pollservice/1.0/questions) i.e.: `http://localhost:8080/pollservice/1.0/questions`.

- **Note:** It is also available over the internet and the choice of DynamoDB for the storage will not function correctly, without a local copy.
+**Note:** It is also available over the internet, however, the choice of DynamoDB for the storage will not function correctly without a local copy.

 ##### Test Cases

-During the design and coding of this application, particularly attention has been allowed for TDD.
-A Spring​ ​Boot​ ​controller​ ​test​ ​case has been created.
+During the design and coding of this application, particularly attention has been paid to TDD.
+A Spring​ ​Boot​ ​controller​ ​test​ ​case has been created along with a Mockito Unit Test for the internal Service layer.

 Colin Schofield
 e: colin_sch@yahoo.com